decrypto-org/ctx/etc/spec/ARCHITECTURE.md

 no protection against compression side-channel attacks is required.

 A pseudo-random permutation of the secret alphabet is generated per origin.
-In the CTX case, the secret alphabet is always the alphabet of ASCII bytes (0 - 128).
+In the CTX case, the secret alphabet can be the alphabet of ASCII bytes (0 - 128).
 Protected secrets are then permuted using the generated permutation prior to transmission on the network by the server.
 Upon arrival on the client side, the inverse permutation is applied to decode the secret.
 The same permutation is applied to all secrets of the same origin.
 This is similar to a substitution cipher.
 Note that the permuted text is always subsequently encrypted using strong symmetric crypto such as AES over TLS.